agungsugiarto/codeigniter4-shoppingcart/README.md

 Now you're ready to start using the shoppingcart in your application.

 ## Overview
-Look at one of the following topics to learn more about LaravelShoppingcart
+Look at one of the following topics to learn more about CodeIgniter4 ShoppingCart

 * [Usage](#usage)
 * [Collections](#collections)